 Start MATLAB and verify that the

-environment variable has been set.
-At the command prompt,
+HADOOP_PREFIXenvironment variable has been set.
+At the command prompt, type:

 ds = datastore('airlinesmall.csv','TreatAsMissing','NA',...
 'SelectedVariableNames','ArrDelay','ReadSize',1000); save('infoAboutDataset.mat','ds')

 In most cases, you will start off by working on a small sample dataset residing on a local machine that is representative of the actual dataset on the cluster.
 This sample dataset has the same structure and variables as the actual dataset on the cluster.
 By creating a

 datastoreobject to the dataset residing on your local machine you are taking a snapshot of that structure.
 By having access to this

 datastoreobject, a Hadoop job executing on the cluster will know how to access and process the actual dataset residing on HDFS.

 In this example, the sample dataset (local) and the actual dataset on HDFS are the same.